gingerbeardman/monkey.tmbundle/README.md

 ## Changelog

+**TO DO**
+- monkey.tmtheme to cater for all monkey.tmbundle scopes
+reserved words
+modules and self-defined keywords such as globals, class names, both of current code, or imported modules string literals = green numbers, operators and comments

+**2011-03-31**
+- Added Const and Local snippets and scope
+- Changed Global snippet
+- Scope changes to allow for better syntax highlighting of variable names and more
+- Tweaked Commands regex in language definition
+- Removed Block comment, now uses default TextMate behaviour
+- Added Backwards to completions

 **2011-03-16**
 - Added folding capability for #Rem...#End
 - Reworked block code commenting: ⌘/ uses ' and ⌘? (⇧⌘/) uses #Rem...#End